Corpus Juris Civilis: Recovery in the West

 Justinian's Corpus Juris Civilis was distributed in the West (Note: As the Littera Florentina, a copy recovered in Pisa, demonstrates.) and went into effect in those areas regained under Justinian's wars of reconquest (Pragmatic Sanction of 554), including the Exarchate of Ravenna.
 Accordingly, the Institutes were made the textbook at the law school in Rome, and later in Ravenna when the school relocated there.
-However, after the loss of most of these areas, only the Catepanate (southern Italy) maintained a Byzantine legal tradition, but there the Corpus was superseded by the Ecloga and Basilika.
+However, after the loss of most of these areas, only the Catepanate (southern Italy) maintained a Byzantine legal tradition, but there the Corpus was superseded by the Ekloge ton nomon and Basilika.
 Only the Corpuss provisions regulating the church still had any effect, but the Catholic church's de facto autonomy and the Great Schism made even that irrelevant.
 In Western Europe, the Corpus may have spurred a slew of Romano-Germanic law codes in the successor Germanic kingdoms, but these were heavily based on the older Theodosian Code, not the Corpus.

 Historians disagree on the precise way the Corpus was recovered in Northern Italy about 1070.
 Several factors were likely involved, including disputes between the Holy Roman Empire and the papacy.
 Aside from the Littera Florentina (a complete 6th-century copy of the Digest preserved in Amalfi and later moved to Pisa) and the Epitome Codicis (c.
 1050; incomplete manuscript preserving most of the Codex) there may have been other manuscript sources for the text that began to be taught at Bologna, by Pepo and then by Irnerius.
 (Note: For a detailed account of how the relevant manuscripts and their transmission, see generally Radding & Ciaralli (2007)) Irnerius' technique was to read a passage aloud, which permitted his students to copy it, then to deliver an excursus explaining and illuminating Justinian's text, in the form of glosses.
 Irnerius' pupils, the so-called Four Doctors of Bologna, were among the first of the "glossators" who established the curriculum of medieval Roman law.
 The last and most important gloss was authored by Accursius and became known as the Glossa ordinaria.
 The tradition was carried on by French lawyers, known as the Ultramontani, in the 13th century.